 Located in Kannur district, Paithalmala is a favorite hill station among the trekkers and photographers looking to capture splendid views of the hilly side of Kerala.
 It is a popular getaway from Kannur, which also has a beach too.
 So you can plan a hike as well as a beach holiday in this region.

 Kerala is home to some historical attractions worth visiting although it might not be as popular as the backwaters or the Ayurvedic experiences in Kerala.

-This was an important port during the time of colonization and being a natural harbour.
+This was an important port during the time of colonization and being a natural harbor.
 The town was home to the Portuguese, the Dutch and the French, whose influences can be seen in the old town in Fort Kochi.
 The Fort has a rich story of being an important part of Indian history.
-There is also the Navy Museum that walks you through the achievements and the journey of Indian Navy, which is worth checking out.
+There is also the Navy Museum that walks you through the achievements and the journey of the Indian Navy, which is worth checking out.

 Thiruvananthapuram, the capital of Kerala was the ancient capital for many kings who ruled the state for centuries, leaving interesting stories of the past in the city.
 There are two palaces made of wood, which are intricately designed and beautifully constructed, consisting of many rooms, gardens and the antique items of the royal dynasty, which are worth checking out.
 The city also has a zoo, which consists of the National Museum.
-The Museum has a fantastic collection of artefacts from India and overseas, some of them as old as 3000 BC.
+The Museum has a fantastic collection of artifacts from India and overseas, some of them as old as 3000 BC.